Downtown & Village Tax Credit

 Federal and state rehabilitation tax credits stimulate private investment, create jobs, restore historic buildings and jump start the revitalization seen in Vermont’s Designated Downtowns and Village Centers.
 Projects range from small bed and breakfasts and rental apartments to multimillion dollar downtown redevelopments.

-Read more to learn how tax credits can revitalize buildings and breathe new life into your community.
+Learn how tax credits can revitalize buildings and breathe new life into your community, in a new economic study sponsored by the National Park Service - Catalyst for Change.

 What’s a tax credit?